philippebeck/-services/README.md

 ## Overview

 Servidio is a JavaScript Frontend Service Library.
-You will find Services about Data, Checker, Setter & Sorter for the moment.
+You will find Services about Checker, Data & Getter.
 Data Services are using Axios.

 ## Summary